hrueger/changelogjs/README.md

 | ![Example HTML output](./example_html_output.png) | ![Example Markdown output](./example_md_output.png) | ![Example JSON output](./example_json_output.png) |

 ## Installation
-Type `npm install changelogjs` into your terminal.
+Type `npm install changelogjs --global` into your terminal.

 ## Usage
 `changelogjs` without any options.
-If a `changelogjs.json` file is found, this is used as the configuration instead of the default values.
+If a `changelogjs.json` file is found in the current folder or above, this is used as the configuration instead of the default values (see below).

 ## Configuration
 Create a `changelogjs.json` file ans specify the options below: